tier4/driving_log_replayer/docs/scenario_format/index.en.md

 Describe the version information of the scenario format.
 Use the semantic version.

-localization and performance_diag use the 2.x.x series.
+`localization` and `performance_diag` scenarios use the 2.x.x series.
 The latest version of 2.x.x is 2.2.0.
-Perception and obstacle_segmentation use 3.x.x series.
+`perception` and `obstacle_segmentation` scenarios use 3.x.x series.
 The latest version of 3.x.x is 3.0.0

 Minor versions are updated each time the format is updated.